Thalrion/Udacity-Full-Stack-Developer-Nanodegree/project02_triviaAPI/finished/README.md

 Main goal and motivation of the project is to learn how to design & develop an API which can be consumed by a seperat frontend and also from other, authorised sources.

-Every line of code was implemented with 'Test-Driven-Development' in mind.
+Every line of code was implemented with `Test-Driven-Development` in mind.
 Before a new Endpoint was created, I formulated and designed `Unit Tests` to check expected behaviour for successful and for bad requests.

 After all tests have been written, endpoints were implemented to pass exactly these tests.